We're going to be talking about, we're going to be talking about Julian Assange.

 Two of them are carrying weapons.

-The pilots in radio contact with his base.
+The pilot's in radio contact with his base.

 Or so they thought they were carrying weapons.

-requests permission to file.
+Request permission to fire.

-1.5 is good?
+1.5 is good.

 Okay, thank you guys.